jojoduquartier/dsdbmanager/README.md

 ![connect](https://github.com/jojoduquartier/dsdbmanager/blob/master/source/imgs/first_time.png)

 User is prompted for a username and password the first time.
-A connection is attempted and when successful, the credentials are stored in a json file and look like this.
+A connection is attempted and when successful, the credentials are stored in a json file and looks like this.

 ```json
 {